idvorkin/idvorkin.github.io/_d/depression.md

   - When I get really stressed, I have no qualms take sleeping pills.
 Having insomnia makes everything worse.
   - What I wish I do when I get [insomnia](/insomnia).
 - [Physical health](/physical-health), especially cardio.
-- Daily Stream of Concious Journalling
+- Daily Stream of Conscious Journaling
 - [Meditation](/siy)
 - Talking to the [voices in my head](/voices)
 - More ideas from my [eulogy](/eulogy)